 Q: What sort of due diligence would you do at a high level on a charity?

-A: I would look at who are the individuals who exert financial decision and are making control decisions.
+A: I would look at who are the individuals who exert financial decisions and are making control decisions.
 On our U.S. beneficial ownership form, we have that.
-We have the owners and then we they require identifying one person with significant decision-making authority.
+We have the owners and then they require identifying one person with significant decision-making authority.

 Therefore, where it is a charity, there’s not going to be that same ownership sort of component, but you can look and see who the controlling interests are and see if they do have multiple levels of entity control.
 As well there could be another charity that sits on top of that, the client and charity.

 It is just a matter of making sure that you understand how this entity is formed and who is holding the purse strings and making the decisions.

 Q: Is this where you are looking at trends?
 Are you looking at the transactions more closely?
 Who is sending and receiving them?

 A: And even more so, where the money is going here.
 Consider terrorist financing – there have been cases over the years where charities have been established and people have been donating to these charities thinking that they are for their stated purpose.
 In fact, the money is being funneled back to a terrorist organization.

 Q: What type of document should we ask for government accounts to complete our CIP?